Bill Emerson Good Samaritan Act of 1996

 The Bill Emerson Good Samaritan Food Donation Act of 1996 is a United States federal Law enacted on October 1st, 1996.
-The act limits liability for food donors based on the condition or packaging of the food, excepting in cases leading to death, direct donations, or other cases of gross negligence.
+The act limits liability for food donors who donate expired or unknowingly unsafe food to food banks.

 History of the law

 The Bill Emerson Good Samaritan Food Donation Act was first introduced in 1996.
 It was spearheaded by member of congress, Bill Emerson, who died before the act passed.
 The law was named after him to recognize his work.
 It passed the House on July 12th, 1996 and the Senate on August 2nd, 1996, who proposed an amendment the House agreed to on September 5th, 1996.
 The act was signed into law by President Bill Clinton on October 1st, 1996.

 Description of the law

-The law provides limited liability for individual, corporation, partnership, organization, association, or governmental entity which donate food to non-profits that feed the hungry.
+The law provides limited liability for individual, corporation, partnership, organization, association, or governmental entities which donate food to non-profits that feed the hungry.
 In other words, this law ensures that entities that donate food cannot be sued for proving expired or otherwise unfit to consume food to the hungry.

-This law has in place some limits to its protections:
+The law does not in cases of intentional misconduct or gross negligence, defined as "voluntary and conscious conduct by a person with knowledge (at the time of the conduct) that the conduct is likely to be harmful to the health or well-being of another person."